NVIDIA/TensorRT/samples/python/onnx_custom_plugin/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog
+March 2026
+  - Migrate HardmaxPlugin from IPluginV2DynamicExt to IPluginV3.

 October 2025
   - Migrate to strongly typed APIs.